NETR-Tree: An Eifficient Framework for Social-Based Time-Aware Spatial Keyword Query: Introduction

-In this paper, we explore the \emph{Social-based Time-aware Spatial Keyword Query} (STSKQ) that returns a set of top-$k$ objects taking geo-spatial, textual, temporal, social score into consideration.
-We design a novel spatial keyword query index, called \emph{Network Embedding Time-aware R-tree} (NETR-tree), and its corresponding query processing algorithms.
-We propose a neighbor selection method based on historical check-in records, and then tackle users' social relationship with their neighbors using the network representation learning (NRL) approach \cite{tang2015line}, i.e., network embedding.
+In this paper, we explore the \emph{Social-based Time-aware Spatial Keyword Query} (STSKQ), which returns a set of top-$k$ objects taking geo-spatial, textual, temporal, social score into consideration.
+In view of the limitations of the existing frameworks, we design a novel spatial keyword query index, \emph{Network Embedding Time-aware R-tree} (NETR-Tree), and its corresponding query processing algorithms.
+More specifically, we propose a neighbor selection method which preserves both the local and global network structures based on historical check-in records, and then tackle users' social relationship with their neighbors using the network representation learning (NRL) approach \cite{tang2015line}, i.e., network embedding.
 We leverage it to learn the structural information of users' representation network.
-Based on the embedding strategy, the effect of social relationship can be measured by the similarity of embedding vectors between users and their neighbors with all users' check-in records.
-Moreover, to further perform temporal analysis, we split $24$-hour daytime into hourly slots.
-After that, we extract check-in time distribution for objects, to measure the visiting time scores for spatial objects at different time slots.
-To sum up, the contributions of this paper are three-fold: \setlist{nolistsep} \begin{itemize} \item We formulate the problem of Social-based Time-aware Spatial Keyword Query (STSKQ), which takes geo-spatial score, keywords similarity, visiting time score, and social relationship effect into consideration.
+Based on the embedding strategy, the effect of social relationship is measured by the similarity of embedding vectors between users and their neighbors with all users' check-in records.
+Moreover, to further perform temporal analysis, we split every day hourly inspired by~\cite{wen2015kstr}.
+Then, we extract check-in time distribution for objects, to measure the visiting time scores for objects at different time slots.